-On January 29, 2024, we announced that we had entered into a collaboration agreement with Debiopharm, a privatelyowned Swiss-based, global biopharmaceutical company aiming to establish tomorrow's standard-of-care to cure cancer and infectious diseases.
-Specializing in the manufacturing and development of oncology and antibiotic therapies, Debiopharm entered this research collaboration to test the development of new targeted nucleic acid delivery modalities.
-As part of the collaboration, TransCode is combining its TTX delivery platform with Debiopharm's proprietary technologies and expertise in targeted drug delivery to generate constructs designed to provide targeted mRNA delivery to cancer cells.
-The parties intend to test these constructs both in cancer cells and in tumor-bearing animals.
+On January 29, 2024, we announced that we had entered into a collaboration agreement with Debiopharm, a privately-owned Swiss-based, global biopharmaceutical company.
+Debiopharm entered this research collaboration to test the development of new targeted nucleic acid delivery modalities.
+As part of the collaboration, TransCode tested its TTX delivery platform with Debiopharm's proprietary technologies to generate constructs designed to provide targeted mRNA delivery to cancer cells.
+The results of this testing were not sufficient to continue the collaboration, although we have proposed an alternative approach that Debiopharm has under consideration.

 In April 2024, we entered into a Proof of Concept Agreement with another biotechnology company.
-This April 2024 collaboration is designed to assess whether our TTX Delivery platform could be used to deliver the other company's drug candidates to designated tissues/targets.
+This April 2024 collaboration is designed to assess whether our TTX delivery platform could be used to deliver the other company's drug candidates to designated tissues/targets.
+As this other company's technology is also mRNA, results may not be what was sought and we may propose an alternative approach to this other company.